robredomikel/msrproject/README.md

-README file for the replication of this project:
+README file for the replication of this project: (NOTE: Needed directory paths in the code must be created in the working directory for proper functionality of the code)

 CONTENTS: